Cookie Consent

 Buyer’s perspective

-• Burden of proof: In some cases, you may need to provide evidence to support your warranty claim, such as proof of purchase, documentation of the defect, or a demonstration of how the product was used.
+• Burden of proof—In some cases, you may need to provide evidence to support your warranty claims, such as proof of purchase, documentation of the defect, or a demonstration of how the product was used.
 Gathering and presenting this evidence can be time-consuming.

 Best practice for incorporating a warranty clause

-A well-crafted warranty clause is crucial for helping contracting parties manage expectations and limit risk exposure.
+A well-crafted warranty section is crucial for helping contracting parties manage expectations and limit risk exposure.

 Warrantor